Enrico-Samuels2200/PyCalculater/README.md

 or

-Use the the PyCal.exe require Python to be installed to start up.
+Use the the PyCal.exe, it does not require Python to be installed to runr.